alexa-samples/skill-sample-nodejs-howto/README.md

  "SKILL_NAME": "Minecraft Helper"
  ```

  4. Update your item content catalog.
 The recipe.js file contains all the items that will be mapped to the custom slots you defined earlier in your skill.
 This can be found in the recipe.js file.
 Locate the directory you downloaded earlier, and open the recipe.js file with your favorite text editor.
-Look for corresponding language recipes by "Ctrl-F" **RECIPE_EN_US** for English(U.S.), **RECIPE_EN_GB** for English(U.K.) and **RECIPE_DE_DE** for German).
+Look for corresponding language recipes by "Ctrl-F" **RECIPE_EN_US** for English(U.S.), **RECIPE_EN_GB** for English(U.K.) and **RECIPE_DE_DE** for German.
 In each language block, the recipes follow this format **"Item": "description"**.
 Here is a snippet of code for reference.
 ```
 "snow golem": "A snow golem can be created by placing a pumpkin on top of  two snow blocks on the ground.", "pillar quartz block": "A pillar of quartz can be obtained by placing a block of quartz on top of a block of quartz in mine craft.",